simoncrowe/remote-tech-companies/README.md

 <!--- END TABLE --->

 # Contributing
-# Note regarding the code
-The Python code in this repo is not written to a professional standard.

-The naming of functions and modules is unorthodox and there are no tests, type hints or logging.
-This is intentional.
-Python is used here as a scripting language, so brevity, simplicity and expressiveness take centre stage.

-# How to add a company
+## How to add a company
 To add a company to the table, create a module in the `company_data` directory.

 To update the above table, run:
 ```sh
 python update_readme_table.py
 ```

+## Note regarding the code
+The Python code in this repo is not written to a professional standard.
+The naming of functions and modules is unorthodox and there are no tests, type hints or logging.

+This is intentional.
+Python is used here as a scripting language, so brevity, simplicity and expressiveness take centre stage.